stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 ![](/images/2020-07-28-bresenhams-line-algorithm/01_vector-vs-raster-v2-2x.png "Vector graphics compared to raster graphics when magnified")

 When a user draws a line in a raster graphics editor, it needs to be [rasterised](https://en.wikipedia.org/wiki/Rasterisation) to determine which pixels should be filled.
 Often the aim is to produce a smooth result and so [anti-aliasing](https://en.wikipedia.org/wiki/Spatial_anti-aliasing) is applied as part of the process.
 The user might also want to be able to draw lines that start and end on fractional coordinates.
-Pixel art is different: the jagged look of non- anti-aliased rasterisation is preferred, and lines are always drawn from whole pixel to whole pixel.
+Pixel art is different: the jagged look of non- anti-aliased rasterisation is preferred, and lines are drawn from whole pixel to whole pixel.

 ![](/images/2020-07-28-bresenhams-line-algorithm/02_aliased-vs-non-aliased-with-originals-v2-2x.png "Comparing rasterisation performed with and without anti-aliasing")